If You’re Worried About Rising Rates, Consider This Alternative Income Strategy…

-It is common knowledge that we live in a period of exceptionally low interest rates.
-The Federal Reserve has intentionally driven interest rates to historically low levels in an attempt to boost economic activity.
-The Fed’s expectation is that if interest rates remain very low, then income investors (both individuals and institutional investors) will move further out on the risk curve as they “reach for yield.”
+It is common knowledge that the past 20 years or so have been a period of low interest rates.
+The Federal Reserve intentionally drove interest rates to historically low levels in an attempt to boost economic activity.
+The Fed’s expectation was that if interest rates remain very low, then income investors (both individuals and institutional investors) will move further out on the risk curve as they “reach for yield.”

 Source: Federal Reserve Bank of St. Louis

 Reaching for yield can theoretically support an economic recovery.
 This is because capital naturally moves into more “productive” areas — typically out of Treasuries and into corporate bonds, or out of bonds entirely and into equities.
 If companies are able to raise capital, which would typically be invested in safer areas, then it can help to boost expansion and support employment.